cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 )
 ```

 And now we're done with installing!
-If we now look at how the `install` folder tree looks like, it will contain all of our headers, all our binary files as well as the export and config files needed to configure all of the targets, should someone look for them.
+If we run `cmake --install` command again and look at how the `install` folder tree looks like, it will contain all of our headers, all our binary files as well as the export and config files needed to configure all of the targets, should someone look for them.

 ## How to use the installed package

-Now is a good time to specify how exactly we would look for these files.
-We do this by adding a `find_package` call to our `dependent_project` of course.
+One final thing to do now is to add a `find_package` call to our `dependent_project` of course.
 We've already seen this at the start of this tutorial:

 <!--
 `CPP_SETUP_START`